We inspire leaders and empower teams TO

-Lisa was recruited to join the management team of MacKay Sposito, a civil engineering and land surveying company, to launch a business development and marketing program with an emphasis on local government sales.
+Lisa was recruited to join the management team of a regional engineering and construction management firm to launch a business development and marketing program with an emphasis on local government sales.
 Lisa was asked to join the partnership group where she possessed over 20% ownership, was the first female Partner and the first female Board Director.
 During her tenure, Lisa contributed to tripling the staff size (50-160 employees) and revenue ($5M – $18M).
 She also led many of the firm’s largest business development efforts ranging from $50k to $75M contracts.
 Lisa held roles as Vice President, Business Development; Senior Vice President and Chief Operating Officer before she left the company to re-launch PointNorth with her husband, Al.

-Lisa is the Past-President and current Board Director for the Children’s Center, was a Founder and is currently the President of H-RoC, a non-partisan Political Action Committee formed to advance women leaders in Southwest Washington.
-Lisa is Board Chair for the WSU-V Chancellor’s Advisory Council and teaches communication strategies at the college level as an Adjunct Instructor at Portland State University and Clark College.
+Lisa was appointed by Washington Governor Jay Inslee to serve as a Regent for Washington State University.
+Lisa is the Past-President and current Board Director for the Children’s Center and Co-Founder of H-RoC, a non-partisan Political Action Committee formed to advance women leaders in Southwest Washington.
+Lisa teaches strategic and crisis communication at Portland State University.

-Lisa holds a Bachelor of Arts in Political Science and a Bachelor of Arts in Public Relations from Gonzaga University and a Master of Arts in Organizational Leadership from George Washington University.
+Lisa holds a Bachelor of Arts in Public Relations and a Bachelor of Arts in Political Science from Gonzaga University and a Master of Arts in Organizational Leadership from George Washington University.
 Lisa is a certified Herrmann Brain Dominance Instrument (HBDI) facilitator and is also a Certified Professional Services Marketer (CPSM) by the Society of Marketing Professional Services.